...

 Additional Tombstone AZ Things to Do: Ghost Tours & Bisbee

-Because Tombstone is said to be such a haunted old town, there are a number of haunted tours that you can do.
-They all sounded great, and my kids were asking to do them, but I think that would be better when they’re a little older.
+Because Tombstone is said to be such a haunted old town, there are a number of haunted tours and ghost attractions you shouldn’t miss.
+They all sounded great, but I think they’ll be better when my kids are a little older.

-If you have more time to spare, venturing over to the nearby town of Bisbee is another highly rated option.
-Several people we spoke with at our hotel in Tucson suggested visiting Bisbee to do some shopping and explore the caves there, or even doing a tour that includes both Tombstone and Bisbee.
+If you have more time to spare on your trip, venture over to the nearby town of Bisbee.
+Several people we spoke with at our hotel in Tucson suggested visiting Bisbee to do some shopping and explore the caves there.
+There’s even a tour that includes both Tombstone and Bisbee—just head to the link for more details.

 Note: Affiliate links that appear in this post may earn me a small commission if used to make purchases.
 These come at no cost to you and help to keep my blog up and running for free.